 Step 2 – Apply for an Immigrant Visa

-If returning resident status is approved, the applicant will need to apply for an immigrant visa within six months from the date of approval.
+If returning resident status is approved, the applicant will need to apply for a Returning Resident (SB-1) immigrant visa within six months from the date of approval.
 The U.S. Embassy Tokyo or Consulate General Naha will provide you with specific instructions for the immigrant visa application.
 Read the instructions carefully and when all of the necessary documents have been gathered and forms completed, an appointment can be requested through our website.
 Click here for the document checklist and to request an interview appointment in Tokyo or Naha.

 If Your Application to Determine Returning Resident Status is NOT Approved:

 If, after reviewing your Application to Determine Returning Resident Status, Form DS-117, and supporting documents, the Consular Officer determines that you do not meet the criteria for a Returning Resident (SB-1) immigrant visa on the grounds that you have abandoned or relinquished your residence in the U.S., it may or may not be possible to obtain a nonimmigrant visa depending on whether you have established a residence abroad to which you will return.
 If you cannot submit convincing evidence of compelling ties abroad, you may have to apply for an immigrant visa on the same basis and under the same category by which you immigrated originally.